ubccr/xdmod-supremm/docs/supremm-install.md

 ### SELinux

-**NOTE**: The webserver is not able to communicate with MongoDB with the default CentOS SELinux security policy.
+**NOTE**: The webserver is not able to communicate with MongoDB with the default Rocky Linux SELinux security policy.
 The following command allows the webserver to communicate over network:

     # setsebool -P httpd_can_network_connect 1